ptomulik/testmd/README.md

 There are two top-level aspects of data retrieval:

-- retrieving/prefetching  data from a backend command,
+- retrieving/prefetching  data from a backend command, given provider,
 - extracting particular information from prefetched data.

+The data retrieval involves the following steps:

+- defining queries in a backend-independent language; the queries are categorized into types,
+- query validation to prevent user's mistakes,
+- munging the query:
+  - provider-specific munging which involves:
+    - fact-provider-specific munging customizable by user,
+- merging all user-defined queries of given type to retrieve data required by multiple facts with a single command invocation,
+- preparing command line string used to invoke the command,
+- invoking the command,
+- parsing command output,

 This module defines a DSL to implement new types and providers and a recipe to use them.
 The DSL allows one to define/customize the following aspects of data